nv-morpheus/morpheus-experimental/README.md

 We recommend building morpheus experimental from source in an environment with a modern GPU with at least 16GB of memory.

 ### General Requirements
-- Pascal architecture 16GB GPU or better
+- Volta architecture GPU or better
 - [Git LFS](https://git-lfs.github.com/)
 - [Jupyter](https://jupyter.org/install)